The 7 R’s of Supply Chain Management

 Supply and demand are at the forefront of supply chain management.
 Yet, it isn’t just understanding which markets are flourishing and which markets are declining.

 Knowledge of not only the existing market but of the product’s liability is essential.
 While the market for a particular product may be high currently, it might have a history of low demand or a consistently declining ROI.

 Supply chain managers must know which markets are worth investing capital in to have an ROI.
-Supply Chain Managers should look at markets that are doing well, weigh the product against the competition that is already in the marketplace, and then decide which goods will provide the largest ROI.
+Look at well-performing markets, measure the product against the competition already in the market, and determine which goods will provide the highest ROI.

 But that’s just the first part of it.
 After all, this is all about the supply chain, so this concept goes a lot deeper than simply finding a profitable or scalable niche in the marketplace.

 You also need to be able to deliver the correct product, on time, every time.

 The Right Customer – Think long-term supply chain management

 While customers outside of your target market may wish to use your product or services, it is critical that you focus your attention on the long-term gain you seek from your primary audience.
 Seeking out customers who require your products, goods, or services on a regular basis will ensure that you remain relevant in the marketplace.